Introduction

 Eat more of these:

-- 🐟 Fatty fish and walnuts (rich in Omega-3s)
+- 🐟 Fatty fish and walnuts (high in Omega-3s)

 8. Set Manageable Daily Goals